dimitri-koenig/simple-vertec-api/docs/api.md

 * `fields` *(optional)*: An array containing the fields which should be returned.
 Accepts a string as item, or an object with the fields `ocl` and `alias` to do further expressions.

+### Multiple identical select requests

+Multiple identical select requests will be temporarily stored and thus only one promise returned.
+Because every select is stateless and contains every information it needs there shouldn't be any issues even with different user data.

 ### Simple select example

 ```javascript